IKEA Grönlid review: Ektorp’s comfort contender

 IKEA didn’t give us much choice on the covers for this one.
 They seemed to have gained inspiration from nature (again) and frankly, it gets a bit dull after a while.

-Here are some of the colours offered at IKEA USA:
+Here are some of the colours offered at IKEA Britain:

-The Sporda Medium Gray is perfect if you’re a parent (pet-parents included).
+The Sporda Dark Grey is perfect if you’re a parent (pet-parents included).
 You probably have to worry less about colour marker stains when your toddler gets his Picasso on.

-The Ljungen Light Green is a sweet, teal colour and would go great with a mostly white decor or even those with a more natural, wooden feel.
+The Tallmyra Light Green is a sweet, teal colour and would go great with a mostly white decor or even those with a more natural, wooden feel.

 The Sporda Natural works with almost any decor – a standard neutral sofa.

-The Ljungen Medium Gray is a perfect choice for young parents who want a modern touch in the living room and cut cleaning time from your toddler’s little “projects” on the sofa.
+The Tallmyra Medium Grey is a perfect choice for young parents who want a modern touch in the living room and cut cleaning time from your toddler’s little “projects” on the sofa.

 In a nutshell, the colour choices available for the IKEA Grönlid are all of what I call “IKEA colours”, borrowed from nature and distressingly overused.